Outline your Novel Fast, Easily and Well with this Simple Story Template

 (Oh, and I don’t want to digress too much, but that same basic template works if you want to build a scene, or write a synopsis, or structure a key piece of dialogue.
 In fact, it’s just like this universal unlocking device for pretty much any structural challenge in fiction.
 Good to know, huh?)

-You want an example of what to do, right?
+You probably want an example of what your outline should look like, right?
 OK.
-So let’s say your name was Jane Austen and you had a great idea for a novel about a prideful guy and a charming but somewhat prejudiced girl.
-Your plot template might look something like this:
+So let’s say your name was Jane Austen and you had a great idea for a story about a prideful guy and a charming but somewhat prejudiced girl.
+Your story outline might look something like this:

 Character Elizabeth (Lizzy) Bennet, one of five daughters in Regency England.